top of page

 1998 - 2003

-International Affairs
+Undergraduate Study | International Affairs

-Beijing International Studies University (BISU), China
+Beijing International Studies University, China

 My university life in Beijing became an eternal nostalgia the moment it all ended.
 I was always curious, never tired of learning, and eager to explore and experiment.
 What I remember most about school life was the time I spent with my friends, strolling around the city, escaping lectures for cinemas, taking part-time jobs to make pocket money, or just laying on campus lawns daydreaming.
-My Beijing in its most authentic spirit has long gone, so has our youthful bond of simple but fearless joy.
+My Beijing in its most authentic spirit has long gone, so has my youthful bond of simple but fearless joy.

 Pre -1998